-V. NON-INTEGER DC RATIO MCCC MODULATION
+V. NONINTEGER DC RATIO MCCC MODULATION

-As the ultracapacitors are directly across the conditioning inverter dc-link, the peak energy transfers during the regenerative braking and acceleration cause wide variation in v{dcx} and results in a non-integer dc-link voltage ratio between the two cascaded inverters (other than 2:1, 3:1, etc).
+As the ultracapacitors are directly across the conditioning inverter dc link, the peak energy transfers during the regenerative braking and acceleration cause wide variation in $v{dcx}$ and results in a noninteger dc-link voltage ratio between the two cascaded inverters (other than 2:1,3:1, etc.).

-Conventionally, only integer voltage ratios are used in MCCC, since it creates uniform distribution of the voltage vectors which form meshes of equilateral triangles for space vector modulator.
-As in Fig. 8, the voltage ratio 3:1, 2:1 and 1:1 result in nine, seven and five layers of voltage vectors in the hexagon pattern, respectively.
-Note that the non-integer voltage ratio such as 1.25:1 results in non-uniform vector patterns which are not usable for the regular SVM.
+Conventionally, only integer voltage ratios are used in MCCC, since it creates uniform distribution of the voltage vectors, which form meshes of equilateral triangles for space vector modulator.
+As in Fig. 8, the voltage ratio of 3:1, 2:1, and 1:1 result in nine, seven, and five layers of voltage vectors in the hexagon pattern, respectively.
+Note that the noninteger voltage ratio such as 1.25:1 results in nonuniform vector patterns, which are not usable for the regular SVM.

-As solution, a new modulation method handling noninteger (even dynamically changing) dc ratio between the cascaded inverters introduced in [16] by the authors is used herein.
-This method dynamically traces the changing ultracapacitor voltage and produce un-deformed phase voltage output (fast-average).
-As the result, the ultracapacitor status of charge can be arbitrarily controlled.
+As a solution, a new modulation method handling noninteger (even dynamically changing) dc ratio between the cascaded inverters that is introduced in [16] by the authors is used herein.
+This method dynamically traces the changing ultracapacitor voltage and produce undeformed phase voltage output (fast average).
+As a result, the ultracapacitor status of charge can be arbitrarily controlled.